BradenEverson/thoth/README.md

 # Overview

-Named after the Lovecraftian Monster who runs the whole universe without knowing, `thoth` is a fitting name for a process scheduler in my opinion :)

 `Thoth` is a very simple task registration and scheduling runtime.
 It supports both cooperative concurrency through tasks choosing to yield their control, or the potential for preemptive scheduling by forcing a yield through a timer or interrupt.

 # Usage